 I had nightmares (still do) for as long as I can remember of being unable to correctly dial phone numbers, transposing the numbers over and over.
 It was worse when in those dreams a person was in distress and I was trying to call for help.
 I would wake up in panic attacks.
 All through university and my years in academia, this was a deficit that I managed to hide well.
 Until I learned later (after I retired) that several scientists, even mathematicians, also had dyscalculia.

-Back in high school, I don't think there was a name for this.
+Back in high school, there was no name for this.
 I remember how much relief I felt when I learned about dyscalculia as an adult in my 50's.
 My 'stupidity' finally had a name and I didn't feel stupid about it anymore.
 Regardless, I didn't reveal it to anyone, even my family, until a few years ago.
 I came out of that 'closet' intact.

 Most of my childhood, teen years and early adulthood, I was a person of few words.
-A few traumatic events resulted in total silence: I literally could not talk.
+A few traumatic events resulted in total silence: I literally could not talk for periods of time.
 It was like my throat was paralyzed.
-I remember them vividly to this day.
+I remember that vividly to this day.
 When I was 17, my mother sent me to a therapist in the city, where she found me a room at the Y to stay for a few days.
 I think that being away from the rest of the family provided me the space I needed to deal with a private event.
-But, even now when I am angry or distressed, I freeze up and I want to be alone.
+But, even now when I am angry or distressed, I freeze up vocally and I want to be alone.

 On the other hand, because my interests vary widely, even outside of my academic career, I now enjoy talking about topics in history, philosophy and science.
 My father was similar, which I didn't acknowledge until much later.
-He was well read and versed in physics, chemistry, all the life sciences, music, history, philosophy, and languages.
+He was a polymath: well-read and versed in physics, chemistry, all the life sciences, music, history, philosophy, and languages.
+Even theology.
 Just not other people (unless they were notables in history, science or music).
 Oddly, he was also interested in poetry, and could recite poems verbatum from memory.

-After I realized we were alike, we often had long phone conversations along these many topics.
-Likewise, my conversations with others were also on topics that interested me.
+After I realized we were alike, we often had long phone conversations along these many topics on the phone.
+Likewise, my conversations with others were also on topics that interest me.
 I had no interest in meaningless chats and especially gossip.
-I still don't, but try my best to engage in a limited amount of it for social ease.
+I still don't but try my best to engage in a limited amount of it for social ease.
 However, I sometimes realize that I am talking too much about things other people have little or no interest.

 Once, my date and I were sitting around a campfire with other people, and I rambled on too long about a recent discovery that red fire ant queens clone themselves.
 My date quickly interrupted a question from another person by saying aloud, "You don't want to ask her!"
 I didn't then and still don't catch sarcasm.